LucasPzn/LucasPzn/README.md

 ### Hi there 👋
+Knowledge is the key!
+After several years of developing my skills in business development applied to the agricultural sector, I quickly became interested in innovation and in particular in the contribution of new disruptive technologies.

+Today, I put my experience, my curiosity and my agility at the service of the web3 by actively participating in the development of OKP4 which opens the doors to a new world, the knowledge economy.

+OKP4 - The Open Knowledge Protocol for Everything & Everyone

+Interested in learning more?
+Let's connect!

+#Dataspace #Dataverse #Blockchain #Datasharing #web3.0 #Tokenomics
 <!--
 **LucasPzn/LucasPzn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.